dsbfelipe/freecodecamp-technical-documentation-page/README.md

 - I had a lot of trouble making a media query for the mobile version from the default 1080p desktop version, the whole interface broke and it was kinda hard to bring it to an acceptable state.

-  - **Solution:** Commented the entire CSS code and began the media query code from scratch, activating the default css afterwards and fixing some minor issues that remained.
+  - **Solution:** Commented the entire CSS code and began the media query code from scratch, activating the default CSS afterwards and fixing some minor issues that remained.
   - **Reminder for the next project:** Try out the mobile-first approach.

 - I wanted to put a search icon on the search bar, but couldn't figure out how to put it on the placeholder of the search input.